Overview

 Recommended Resources

-Below are suggested pre-readings to the delegates of the ACE Focal Point Academy prior to the event.
+Below were suggested pre-readings to the delegates of the ACE Focal Point Academy prior to the event.

 Glasgow Work Programme on Action for Climate Empowerment and its Action Plan